 Bava Batra 168 – Partial Debt Payments

-One repaid part of his debt.
+Imagine that one has repaid part of his debt.
 The borrower and lender did not want to go through the trouble of writing a receipt.
-By right, the lender should keep the loan document, but the borrower was afraid that the lender would dishonestly collect the entire loan again.
+By right, the lender should keep the loan document, but the borrower feared that the lender would dishonestly collect the entire loan again.
 Therefore, they deposited the loan document with a third party.

-The lender then said to the third party, “If I don't pay the balance by such-and-such date, give the document to the lender” - meaning that he forfeits the partial payment.
-In the end he did not pay.
+The lender then told the third party, "If I don't pay the balance by such-and-such date, give the document to the lender."
+This meant that he forfeited the partial payment.
+In the end, he did not pay.
 Rabbi Yossi says that the third party should give the loan document to the lender.
-Rabbi Yehudah says that he should not give it back, because the borrower never really meant it.
+Rabbi Yehudah says that he should not give it back because the borrower never really meant it.

-Art: Jan van Ravesteyn - Pieter van Veen, his son Cornelis and his clerk Hendrick Borsman
+Art: Pieter van Veen, his son Cornelis and his clerk Hendrick Borsman by Jan van Ravesteyn

 Thursday, February 4, 2010